jasonliu0704/js-structure-parser/README.md

 	a is an array of whitelist functionality b is an array of blacklist functionality c is an array of rough structure definition
-	("not" to indicate whether this node must contain or must not contain, "type" is the type of the funtionality, "next" is an array of child nodes)
+	("has" to indicate whether this node must contain or must not contain, "type" is the type of the funtionality, "next" is an array of child nodes)

 	functionality refers to AST node